GitMirroring/gnuboot/site/faq.md

 Libreboot on all devices only provides host hardware init firmware images, that can be written 25XX SPI NOR Flash.
 But on many systems there are a lot more computers running blob firmware.
-Some of them are not practicable to replace due to being located on Mask ROM.
+Some of them are not practical to replace due to being located on Mask ROM.
 Some devices have EC firmware being build as well.
 Additionally, besides software components, there are hardware ones (from ICs to boards) that are not released on OSHW licenses.